Innovation

 - Legal – smart contracts

 The talk of robots ruling the world is not new.
-For years we have fretted about our very existence in the workforce and what will happen when robots get a foothold in most business areas.
+For years, we have fretted about our existence in the workforce and what will happen when robots become a foothold in most business areas.

 Machines and technology are replacing humans, but this is not due to the pandemic.
 Since the industrial age, machines have improved efficiencies and productivity, relinquishing reliance on humans to do the work.

-However, it’s not all doom and gloom as humans are required in managing software and systems.
+However, it’s not all doom and gloom, as humans are required to manage software and systems.

 Workers can be trained in new roles, and entrepreneurs keen to create commercial enterprises that don’t need full-time staff also have options.